 Welcome to NAA

 It was a beautiful, sunny day in late Summer.
-A few white puffs dotted the sky above the large, campus quad.
-The cobblestone pavement was barely visible from the gathered students, awaiting their opening ceremony to their first year at Neo-Atlantic Academy.
+A few, white puffs dotted the sky above the large, campus quad.
+The cobblestone pavement was barely visible from the gathered students, awaiting the opening ceremony to their first year at Neo-Atlantic Academy.
 This group was the high school Freshman class.
 The gathering had a wide variety of ethnic representation, and the glances revealed most had not encountered each other before.
 It was clearly a new experience for the youths as a whole.

 A microphone tap drew the young people’s attention to a platform in front of the secondary education building.
 A handsome gentleman with combed back, salt and pepper hair and a dark, three-piece, business suit smiled proudly back at the students from a podium at its center.
 He looked like a father, gazing upon his children before seeing them off on a journey.
 He adjusted the microphone position a moment before stroking his black tie.

-“Young men and women of the future,” he began in a hopeful tone, “today, I welcome you to our prestigious academy.
+“Young men and women of the future,” he began in a hopeful voice, “today, I welcome you to our prestigious academy.
 I am your headmaster here, Dr. Ernest M. Lyons.
 Neo-Atlantic Academy has always driven our young minds to look to the future.
 We ask you not to think of what you can do now, but what can you do then?

 “Brilliance is not something that comes instantly, as a bolt from the sky strikes the earth.
 It is planted, cultivated, and nurtured.
 The great forests of this world did not grow overnight, and so, I encourage you to consider how you will touch the world with the brilliance you grow during your time here with us…”